- Getting Started

 Cryptocurrency trading commissions

-When you trade crypto using the Hapi app, your order is being sent to Apex Crypto for execution.
-Your cryptos are held at Apex Crypto.
+When you trade crypto using the Hapi app, your order is being sent to Bakkt Crypto for execution.
+Your cryptos are held at Bakkt Crypto.

 Here you can find an example of how the pricing of cryptocurrencies work: